 Now imagine how other academics could use this tool.
 Department chairs could look at longitudinal reports of their department.
 And they could compare their department to departments that they admire.
 Hiring committees could produce reports of their department to improve the representation of certain research and researchers.
 You might be thinking of other ways to use the tool.
 The point is that this one tool can serve many purposes — certainly more purposes than the existing rankings.

 3.2 Even Bigger Picture

 Now imagine how our larger academic community can use this tool.
-Imagine that the database includes all academics fields across all academic institutions.
+Imagine that the database includes all academic fields across all academic institutions.
 A single website could serve as a one-stop reporting tool for all kinds of purposes.
 We could compare all the aforementioned metrics, but across disciplines.
-If such a tool existed, and it was updated regularly, then it would easily generate enough traffic to fund itself with advertising income — come to think of it, I wonder if Google Scholar, Academia.edu, or US News would be interested in this kind of project.
+If such a tool existed, and was updated regularly, then it would easily generate enough traffic to fund itself with advertising income — come to think of it, I wonder if Google Scholar, Academia.edu, or US News would be interested in this kind of project.
 (See the “Updates” section below to see the proposed system coming to life).

 This tool offers lots of advantages.
 Consider the following: